sambauers/mysql-svn-backup/readme.md

 MySQL SVN Backup
 ================

-MySQL SVN Backup provides an easy way to backup your MySQL database to an SVN repository.
+MySQL SVN Backup provides an easy way to backup your MySQL databases to an SVN repository.

 This project is maintained by [Red Ant](http://redant.com.au/ "Visit Red Ant's website").